 Freezer meals are a gift to the busy family.
 Beginning in October 2021, I revamped our meal planning by adding in freezer meals, a well-known time saver that I had never really utilized in the past.
 Once the freezer is stocked with another round of meals, the sweet relief of not worrying about getting dinner on the table is so freeing.

 Some of the links in this post are affiliate links.
 If you click through and make a purchase, I will earn a commission, but that commission will not increase the price you pay.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure policy to learn more.

 Benefits of Freezer Meals

 Freezer Meals = Easy Day-of Dinner Prep

 The ultimate benefit of freezer meals is to simplify dinner preparation on the day the meal will be enjoyed.
-Most of the meals we’ve tried thus far have been cooked in the slow cooker.
+Many freezer meals are cooked in the slow cooker.
 Day-of dinner prep for these meals is generally limited to thawing out the meal – a partial thaw is usually sufficient, transferring it to the crock pot, and setting the cooking temperature.